It was on a walk along the Lenape trail earlier today, through Mills Reservation in Essex County, that we spotted this mushroom.

 Panicles ~ The flowers are large, terminal, white panicles (loose branching cluster of flowers) that produce black berries in the fall.
 The flowers are attractive to may bee species and the fruits that are formed are important to birds as well.
 Not a plant for the garden, per se, but an interesting plant for naturalizing in woodlands or to grow in challenging locations The inflorescences are compound panicles of floral umbellets.
 The abundant berries are eaten by such birds as the Cedar Waxwing, White-Throated Sparrow, Swainson’s Thrush, and Wood Thrush.

-Having woken up this morning surprisingly to having the weight of almost a couple of years it felt, lifted off my being, my husband’s ginger cardamom brew and the sound of my folks back home talking excitedly of steamed rice cakes in fragrant turmeric leaves, I wrote a poem simply for me.
-There are no rice cakes in the poem though.
-It is based on the Vessel and the structures around it.
+Having woken up this morning surprisingly to having the weight of almost a couple of years it felt, lifted off my being, my husband’s ginger cardamom brew and the sound of my folks back home talking excitedly of steamed rice cakes in fragrant turmeric leaves, I thought to write a poem simply for me.
+There are no rice cakes in it though but finds inspiration in the Vessel and the structures around it.
 The Vessel, that looks like a beehive, is an interactive artwork in New York City, that was imagined by Thomas Heatherwick and Heatherwick Studio.
 It is Comprised of 154 intricately interconnecting flights of stairs, almost 2,500 individual steps and 80 landings

 The soul must be a tuning fork, for the pandemic flit past in a vibration.
 Then all is still when the light gets the eyes and the heart can define radiance, simply in the clarity of lines and form.